Man who beheaded passenger on Greyhound bus granted freedom

 A man who was found not criminally responsible for beheading and cannibalizing a fellow passenger on a Greyhound bus has been granted his freedom.

-Manitoba’s Criminal Code Review Board has given Will Baker, formerly known as Vince Li, an absolute discharge, meaning he is no longer subject to monitoring.
+Manitoba’s Criminal Code Review Board gave Will Baker, formerly known as Vince Li, an absolute discharge Friday, meaning he is no longer subject to monitoring.

 Baker, a diagnosed schizophrenic, killed Tim McLean, a young carnival worker who was a complete stranger to Baker, in 2008.